eth-cscs/clstr/README.md

 ### Upscale or downscale a pool or resources

 We need 2 pool of resources (target and parent) for clstr to work, we correlated a pool of resources with a CSM group.
 Clstr then will move all resources in target to parent, then allocate as much resources as the user expect back to the target hsm group.
+By default parent HSM group is ***nodes_free*** although the code is prepared to manage a different one dedicated to a tenant.

 Based on the example above, we now want to downscale the HSM group zinal to: